Where is the sustainable yield in DeFi?

 Historical yields of non-incentivized pools are another way to get a sense of ‘true’ yield in the ecosystem.
 At the lowest risk level (Baseline Rate, for Yield Farming/LP), pools where assets are pegged to the same value, think USDC/DAI at $1, and have little impermanent loss.
 Additionally, looking at highly trafficked non-pegged pools like WETH/USDC signals for the state of general non-incentivized volumes.

 The USDC/DAI pool on Uniswap v3 has seen yield steadily compressing over the past 6 months.
-Deposit APR has decreased from 12% (the high, in January) down to ~2% APR in fees generated, with no impermanent loss.
+Deposit APR has decreased from 12% (the high, in January ’22) down to sub ~2% APR in fees generated, with no impermanent loss.
 Generally speaking, the average day represents an annualized fee rate of sub-1%, with a few heavily traded days helping bias total rewards upward (think USDC trading day after UST de-peg, which caused a major spike in volumes).

 The WETH/USDC pair on Uniswap has averaged significantly higher rates of return at an average total return of 16% Deposit APR over the past 6 months.
 However, unlike the USDC/DAI pool, the WETH/USDC pair has been subject to impermanent loss of over 7%, reducing the total tokens gained by nearly 50%.
 Additionally, when removing the UST outlier event from the volume traded, only a handful of days have averaged annualized fees generated over 15%.